Section 901.73 | Investigations concerning livestock exhibitions.

 (C) A person may register, enter, or exhibit at an exhibition only livestock owned by that person for the length of time specified by rule of the director, unless one of the following applies:

-(1) The livestock owner suffers from a recognized physical handicap that prevents the owner from showing the livestock;
+(1) The livestock owner has a recognized physical disability that prevents the owner from showing the livestock;

 (2) The sponsor provides written permission to someone other than the livestock owner to register, enter, or exhibit the livestock;